-As I sit typing this, I’m also mopping my bathroom floor and vacuuming the family room thanks to my cleaning robots.
-In a few minutes, a robot will also deal with my cats’ litter, too.
-For someone who grew up watching Rosie the Robot Maid clean house on The Jetsons, this is a dream come true!
+As I sit typing this, I’m also cleaning the house.
+That is to say, my robot vacuum and mopping robot are doing it.
+In a few minutes, the robot litter-box will also clean itself.
+For someone who grew up watching Rosie the Robot Maid on The Jetsons, this is a dream come true.
 I still wouldn’t mind having a flying car like theirs, mind you.
 But I’m patient.
 We’ll get there.

 Are Cleaning Robots Worth It?